wcarc-on/wcarc-site/meetings.md

 * Oct.
 17, 2022 – TBA
 * Nov.
 21, 2022 – TBA
 * Dec.
 19, 2022 – Annual General Meeting and Christmas Party

-\* Note: The April meeting will take place on the second Monday of the month to avoid the Easter Monday holiday.

 ## Meeting Location